MoonPoet/xaprb-src/content/blog/core-values.md

 But I wish we didn't.
 I wish we were more explicit.

-My children's school has three *Expectations* posted on the wall.
+My childrens' school has three *Expectations* posted on the wall.
 They're really great---they're Good Values.
 They're specific, clear, enforced, and frequently referenced.
 It's *way* better than most companies' core "values," and in fact aligns completely with the values we *live* in my family.